shinyoungyou/user-docs/docs/pages/debugging.md

 !!! success
     Debugging is complete.
-If the output is as expected, your code is functioning correctly!
+If you saw the expected output, your code is functioning correctly.
+    If you stopped early, but confirmed the behavior you were checking, then your debugging was also successful!

 ## Conclusion
 By the end of this section, you will have successfully learned the following: